jagoosw/SPICE-Space-Programmed-to-Incite-Chilli-Enlargement/README.md

 ## The Enviromental Control
 The enviromentl control system consists of an Arduino Nano with a BMP180 sensor, probably to be changed to a DHT22 AM2302 sensor for the hygrometer.
 I have then implimented a parallel PID control loop to maintain the temperature at the correct values for day and night time (discussion below).
 The PID loop was initially tuned by the Ziegler–Nichols method but this may be upgraded to some kind of software tuning as I become more frustrated waiting for it to tune.

+Update: lighting has now been added.
+If the pot has diameter 18cm and the required light intensity is as bellow then we need ~500 lumens of light.
+I have some 250 lumen LEDs so am using them with another of the led drivers.

 The next step is to work out a way to change the humidity of the enclosure.
-I will also be adding some kind of lighting.

 As it stands the electronics consist of:
 - Arduino Nano Every